WORKSHOPS FOR TAIKO GROUPS

 The Riddler (Advanced)

-A series of drum rudiments and hybrid rhythmic figures are combined and played across three drums in this intense and highly challenging workshop.
-This is the ultimate multi drum sticking challenge, which will test your memory, dexterity, articulation, timing, speed, and movement.
+In this workshop, participants will learn a series of drum rudiments and hybrid rhythmic figures, which are then combined and played across three drums.
+It's an intense, challenging, and fun multi-drum sticking exercise, which will teach you how to lead efficiently and effectively with both hands; offer a huge variety of rhythmic options for composition and solos; and test your memory, dexterity, articulation, timing, speed, and movement.
 Will you face "The Riddler"?

 We also offer a range of repertoire workshops.
 All workshops are based on either original Tsuchigumo compositions, traditional songs, open source pieces, or we have been given permission by the relevant composer.
 Below is a selection of our most popular workshops, but we have many other songs in our teaching repertoire, so please contact us for a full list.

-“Kuru-Kuru” Workshop - Great entry level piece, with focus on foundational techniques and body movement.
+“Kuru-Kuru” Workshop - Great entry level piece, with focus on foundational striking techniques, shapes, and body movement.
 (All Levels)

 “Mozamjam” Workshop - This pieces uses the Mozambique rhythm as a base, and brings together other world music flavours in a fun and challenging celebration of drumming.
 (Beginner - Intermediate)

-“Hotei No Yoroi” Workshop - With a funky, swinging base, this physically demanding piece features lots of off-beat rhythms, syncopation, and movement, including jumping, arm swings, and dramatic movement.
+“Hotei No Yoroi” Workshop - With a funky, swinging base, this physically demanding piece features lots of off-beat rhythms, syncopation, and advanced movement.
 (Intermediate-Advanced)